Leroy Edwin Froom - 1890 – 1974

 “Those who seek to remove the old landmarks are not holding fast; they are not remembering how they have received and heard.
 Those who try to bring in theories that would remove the pillars of our faith concerning the sanctuary or concerning the personality of God or of Christ are working as blind men.
 They are seeking to bring in uncertainties and to set the people of God adrift without an anchor.”

 Here’s another thought.
 Ellen White died in 1915.
-At the time that she died, there was no controversy over the question of the trinity, or the personality of the Holy Spirit, of the Son-ship of Jesus in relationship to God, or God the Father.
+At the time that she died, there was no controversy over the question of the trinity, or the personality of the Holy Spirit, of the Son-ship of Jesus in relationship to God, or God as in the Father.
 These were things that had been accepted by Seventh-Day Adventists, and they had a common faith with no controversy.

 It wasn’t until after she died that these new ideas began to actually creep in.
 And as Leroy Froom says, when he presented these ideas, he was pummeled when he tried to present these ideas by the old timers.